 - Due to its proximity to the Tibetan Plateau, Ruoergai is gaining a reputation as an excellent location to see some of China’s iconic cats.
 Pallas’s cat and Chinese mountain cat are seen with surprising regularity along with the characterful Tibetan fox.
 All of these predators are attracted to the region by the abundance of prey species – mostly rodents and birds.
 Asian badger, marbled polecat and goa (or Tibetan gazelle) can also all be found on these grasslands.

 - Today we make the drive to Tangjiahe, which takes most of the day.
-Stops on route break up the drive and not only provide opportunities to stretch our legs, but also admire the stunning landscapes of Sichuan.
+Stops en route break up the drive and not only provide opportunities to stretch our legs, but also to admire and photograph the superb landscapes of Sichuan.

 - Accommodation: Hotel in Tangjiahe; 4-nights on full board basis.

-- When it comes to birds, the Tangjiahe Nature Reserve is known for certain species – tawny fish owl, Zappey’s flycatcher, collared crow and crested kingfisher.
-This reserve is also one of the only reliable spots to see Przewalski’s parrotbill.
+- Tangjiahe is also celebrated for its birds, including tawny fish owl, Zappey’s flycatcher, collared crow and crested kingfisher.
+This reserve is also one of the few reliable spots to see the rare Przewalski’s parrotbill.

 - We enjoy our last morning excursion in the Tangjiahe Nature Reserve before driving back to Chengdu in the afternoon, stopping on the way at the Yazi River to see wintering birds.

 - Our hotel in Chengdu is close to two parks, so there may be a chance of doing a final bit of birding depending on what time we arrive.

 - Accommodation: Hotel in Chengdu; 1-night on half board basis

 - This morning we transfer to the airport to check-in for our return flights back to the UK, arriving later the same day.